-Paris, May 30 2022 –According to the ‘Digital Twins: Adding Intelligence to the Real World’ report from the Capgemini Research Institute, 60% of organizations across major sectors are leaning on digital twins as a catalyst to not only improve operational performance, but also to fulfil their sustainability agenda.
-By being able to simulate the physical world, digital twins can help organizations to better utilize resources, reduce carbon emissions, optimize supply and transportation networks, as well as increase employee safety.
+Paris, May 30 2022 –According to the ‘Digital Twins: Adding Intelligence to the Real World’ report from the Capgemini Research Institute, 60% of organisations across major sectors are leaning on digital twins as a catalyst to not only improve operational performance, but also to fulfil their sustainability agenda.
+By being able to simulate the physical world, digital twins can help organisations to better utilise resources, reduce carbon emissions, optimise supply and transportation networks, as well as increase employee safety.

-Over one third (34%) of organizations surveyed reported having already implemented digital twins at scale to understand and predict their energy consumption and emissions.
-Consumer products and energy and utilities industries are leading the way in this use case, with 52% and 50% respectively utilizing the virtual replicas to benefit the sustainability of operations.
-Collectively, those that have already begun implementing digital twin technology are realizing an average improvement of 16% in sustainability metrics.
+Over one third (34%) of organisations surveyed reported having already implemented digital twins at scale to understand and predict their energy consumption and emissions.
+Consumer products and energy and utilities industries are leading the way in this use case, with 52% and 50% respectively utilising the virtual replicas to benefit the sustainability of operations.
+Collectively, those that have already begun implementing digital twin technology are realising an average improvement of 16% in sustainability metrics.

-Roshan Gya, Global Head of Intelligent Industry at Capgemini said, “By bridging the ‘physical-digital’ gap, digital twins help organizations to unlock value, bring synergies across data, technologies, and business processes, and are at the core of Intelligent Industry transformation.
-Digital Twins offer a unique opportunity for organizations looking to accelerate their journey towards intelligent operations, while increasing profitability and enabling a sustainable future.”
+Roshan Gya, Global Head of Intelligent Industry at Capgemini said, “By bridging the ‘physical-digital’ gap, digital twins help organisations to unlock value, bring synergies across data, technologies, and business processes, and are at the core of Intelligent Industry transformation.
+Digital Twins offer a unique opportunity for organisations looking to accelerate their journey towards intelligent operations, while increasing profitability and enabling a sustainable future.”

 To read the full report, click here.

-To understand how leading companies are approaching digital twin transformation, Capgemini gathered inputs from 1,000 organizations across sectors, such as life sciences, consumer products, energy & utilities, discrete manufacturing, as well as infrastructure owners and operators.
-80% of the organizations surveyed have an ongoing digital twin program, with the rest planning to start one.
-Capgemini also conducted 14 in-depth interviews with industry experts, academics, and think tanks from various organizations and universities.
+To understand how leading companies are approaching digital twin transformation, Capgemini gathered inputs from 1,000 organisations across sectors, such as life sciences, consumer products, energy & utilities, discrete manufacturing, as well as infrastructure owners and operators.
+80% of the organisations surveyed have an ongoing digital twin programme, with the rest planning to start one.
+Capgemini also conducted 14 in-depth interviews with industry experts, academics, and think tanks from various organisations and universities.

 Capgemini is a global leader in partnering with companies to transform and manage their business by harnessing the power of technology.
 The Group is guided everyday by its purpose of unleashing human energy through technology for an inclusive and sustainable future.
 It is a responsible and diverse organisation of over 340,000 team members in more than 50 countries.
 With its strong 55-year heritage and deep industry expertise, Capgemini is trusted by its clients to address the entire breadth of their business needs, from strategy and design to operations, fuelled by the fast evolving and innovative world of cloud, data, AI, connectivity, software, digital engineering and platforms.
 The Group reported in 2021 global revenues of €18 billion.